Hessian barrier algorithms for non-convex conic optimization: Introduction

-We next move on to derive a new adaptive cubic-regularized second-order method, see Algorithm \ref{alg:SOAHBA}, for which the step direction is determined by a minimization subproblem over the same tangent space.
+\paragraph{Approaching second-order stationary points.} We next move on to derive a second-order method called the \emph{second-order adaptive Hessian barrier algorithm} ($\SAHBA$, Algorithm \ref{alg:SOAHBA}).
+Under this approach the step direction is determined by a minimization subproblem over the same tangent space.
 But, in this case, the minimized model is composed of the linear model for $F_{\mu}$ augmented by second-order term for $f$ and regularized by the cube of the local norm induced by the Hessian of $h$.
-The regularization parameter is chosen adaptively in the spirit of \cite{NesPol06,CarGouToi12}.
-The resulting minimization subproblem can be formulated as a non-convex optimization problem over a linear subspace, which can be solved as in the unconstrained case originally studied in \cite{NesPol06}.
-Our decomposition-based formulation of a cubic regularized algorithm does not rely on the assumption of an easy projection onto the set $\setX$.
-In fact, projecting onto the intersection of convex sets is in general considered to be a hard problem, and our decomposition formulation circumvents this computational bottleneck in an arguably elegant way.
-Decomposing the feasible set comes with no loss in iteration complexity and we establish (see Theorem \ref{Th:SOAHBA_conv}) the optimal worst-case bound $O(\max\{\eps_1^{-3/2},\eps_2^{-3/2}\})$ on the number of iterations for reaching an $(\eps_1,\eps_2)$-2KKT point under a weaker version of assumption that the Hessian of $f$ is Lipschitz relative to the local norm induced by the Hessian of $h$ (see Assumption \ref{ass:2ndorder} for precise definition).
-This matches the bounds in \cite{HaeLiuYe18}, but in a cubic-regularization framework and within a significantly larger problem formulation.
+The regularization parameter is chosen adaptively to allow for potentially larger steps in the areas of small curvature.
+For a judiciously chosen value of $\mu$, we establish (see Theorem \ref{Th:SOAHBA_conv}) the worst-case bound $O(\max\{\eps_1^{-3/2},\eps_2^{-3/2}\})$ on the number of iterations for reaching an $(\eps_1,\eps_2)$-2KKT point, under a weaker assumption that the Hessian of $f$ is Lipschitz relative to the local norm induced by the Hessian of $h$ (see Assumption \ref{ass:2ndorder} in Section \ref{sec:secondorder} for a precise definition).
+We then propose a path-following version of $\SAHBA$ that iteratively reduces the value of $\mu$ making the algorithm parameter-free and any-time convergent with $O(\max\{\eps_1^{-3/2},\eps_2^{-3/2}\})$ complexity.